a-gram/audioneex/docs/examples.rst

   for large scale applications (e.g. web services).
 The examples have been tested on the Community Edition.

-The examples only need one of those databases (it is also possible to use both), which must be specified at build time using a special CMake parameter (see below).
+Only one of those databases is needed for the engine to work (although it is also possible to use both at the same time).
+The chosen database must be specified at build time using a special CMake parameter (see below).
 You can download them from their respective websites, then build the libraries (*libtokyocabinet* and/or *libcouchbase*) and install the binaries and headers in your system (the headers should be put into a ``tcabinet`` and ``libcouchbase``